"The children sat totally drawn into the juggling. The clinic for teaching juggling was wonderful." ~ St. Mary's Catholic School

 • Develops gross and fine motor coordination

-4. Why circus skills?
+4. Why our circus skills class?

 • Learning ends when frustration begins